 Note, there are naturist beaches at the southern end of both Zandvoort and Ijmuiden.

 The sand dunes that surround the area makes it a great place to connect with nature and spot some wildlife.

-Back in town there is the Zandvoort museum (at Swaluëstraat 1) with some old photos and paintings of the area.
+Back in town there is the Zandvoort museum (Swaluëstraat 1, open 1300-1700 Wed-Sun) with some old photos and paintings of the area.
 Entry is €3 for adults and free for children 0-17 and Museumkaart holders.

 The town is also known for the world famous Zandvoort circuit located in the northern dunes which holds regular international motor racing events.
-It used to host the Dutch Formula 1 Grand Prix, last held in 1985.
+The Formula 1 Grand Prix at Zandvoort used to be a feature on the Dutch sporting calendar, however the last race was held back in 1985.

 Getting to Zandvoort

 The train from Amsterdam Central to Zaandvoort-aan-Zee takes just under 30 mins and stops at Amsterdam Sloterdijk, Haarlem and Overveen.
 The service is half-hourly and a return ticket costs €11.20 (2nd class) or €18.80 (1st class) - 2018 prices.
 Note, there is a €1 surcharge for disposable tickets.
 Extra trains run during the summer season.